Vespertine: Composition

 Björk has stated that she wanted the album to sound like "modern chamber music", referring to the times where "the most ideal music situation was in the home, where people would play harps for each other".
-She argued that with the popularity of festivals like Woodstock, the situation became "the opposite", and that with the advent of Napster, the Internet, music downloading and DVD, "we've come full circle and the most ideal musical situation now, [...] is back to the home".
 She also considers Vespertine to be the opposite of her previous studio album Homogenic, the former being an introverted, quiet, winter record; the latter a loud, dramatic, summer record.
-Writer and critic Mark Pytlik writes, "Her appetite for thumping techno had been, temporarily at least, subsumed by a desire for stark melodies and minimalist production".
+Björk has also described the album as "more electronic folk music".

-Although generally considered an electronica album, as with other Björk releases, it has been difficult for critics to classify Vespertine within a musical genre.
-The album—and Björk's body of work in general—is considered art pop.
+Critics have classified Vespertine as electronica, art pop, psychedelia, ambient, trip-hop, folktronica, and glitch pop.
+Music journalists have also noted the experimental nature of the record.
 The Orlando Weekly wrote that with the album, Björk "[took] her modernist art-pop further into the abstract".
-Music journalists have noted the experimental nature of the record.
-According to Joseph Hale of Tiny Mix Tapes, Vespertines music "finally made good on its dubious 'trip-hop' label", and described it as a combination of "psychedelic techno, chamber music, and chorale together into modal constructions that swelled and receded like emotions (or psylocibin)".
-The music was also considered psychedelia by The Dallas Morning News and American critic Jim DeRogatis.
+According to Joseph Hale of Tiny Mix Tapes, described Vespertines music as a combination of "psychedelic techno, chamber music, and chorale together into modal constructions that swelled and receded like emotions (or psylocibin)".
 David Fricke of Rolling Stone wrote "Vespertine is the closest any pop-vocal album has come to the luxuriant Zen of the new minimalist techno".
-Björk has also described the album as "more electronic folk music", and Jason Killingsworth of Paste referred to the album as a "folktronica gem".
-Vespertines music has also been categorised as ambient, and glitch pop, with Björk's performance described as that of an "art-rock torch singer.
+Björk's performance on Vespertine has been described as that of an "art-rock torch singer".